kylerlam/mc-wiki/README.md

+# A personal knowledge-base
-# A little progress every day adds up to big results.
+## A little progress each day adds up to big results.